Willyham/botsapp/README.md

 Botsapp is simple framework for creating WhatsApp bots (using the awesome [whatsapi](https://github.com/hidespb/node-whatsapi) project).

+## whatapi

+As of May 2015 the whatsapi library which is a dependecy of botsapp has been removed due to legal threats..
+I belive there are other forks possibly still available.
+I'm no longer actively using this library, but I'm happy to accept pull requests for anyone who wishes to test one of these libraries and change the dependency.

 ## Disclaimer

 I know.
 I'm sorry.
 I really hope this doesn't end up powering lots of annoying WhatsApp bots, but I needed this for a personal project.